 With SDKs, you get more control and immediate feedback (response codes).
 Additionally, SDKs include the ability to batch records and flush on demand.

 Amberflo.io libraries are built to support high throughput environments.
 That means you can safely send hundreds of meter records per second.
-For example, you can chose to deploy it on a web server that is serving hundreds of requests per second.
+For example, you can chose to deploy the SDK on a web server that is serving hundreds of requests per second without compromising performance.

 Flush on demand (Blocking call)